Bangladesh: Nearly 100 dead, more injured in protests – DW – 08/04/2024

 The death toll have surpassed 90 deaths after clashes between protesters and supporters of Prime Minister Sheikh Hasina's government in one of the deadliest days in Bangladesh since anti-government demonstrations started.

-The Interior Ministry declared an indefinite nationwide curfew from 6 p.m. lcoal time, in the first such move since the protests started.
+The Interior Ministry declared an indefinite nationwide curfew from 6 p.m. local time, in the first such move since the protests started.

 The student protest began last month as a call to eliminate a controversial quota system for public sector recruitment, which the country's Supreme Court has now all but scrapped.